 It’s important to remember that children between the ages of 1 and 3 grow at a much faster rate than adults.
-Therefore, you might be surprised to see your 2-year-old eating more than his parents.
+Therefore, you might be surprised to see your 2-year-old eating more than their parents.

-The benefits of baby led weaning
+The benefits of baby-led weaning

 - Promotes breastfeeding